pluma/axn/README.md

 Removes the given function with the given context from the action's listeners.

 Returns `true` if the listener was removed successfully, otherwise returns `false`.

+## action.listenOnce(fn, [ctx]):Function

+Adds a given function to the action's listeners.
+If `ctx` is provided, the function will be invoked using it as its `this` context.

+The function will only be invoked once and then automatically removed from the action's listeners.

+Returns a function that will remove the listener from the action.

 ## action.beforeEmit(data):data